-- 4.3 Roads and Transportation Services (Structures Team) note that the proposed abnormal load route from Junction 11 of the M74 does not cross any roads structures which are owned or maintained by South Lanarkshire Council.
-Response: Noted. - 4.4 Countryside and Greenspace content with the proposed mitigation measures and environmental commitments in relation to biodiversity, landscape and public access.
-Request a public access plan to be agreed for the site.
-Response: Noted and an access management plan forms a condition within the recommendation made as part of the response to the Scottish Government. - 4.5 West of Scotland Archaeology Service (WOSAS) agree in the main with the archaeological assessment within the Environmental Impact Assessment (EIA) Report but note the lack of a field survey to physically investigate archaeological heritage on site.
-Given the lack of a field survey a condition is recommended requiring implementation of a programme of archaeological works prior to any construction works taking place.
+- 4.3 Countryside and Greenspace note that 5 turbines are impacting peat and whilst no peat is being removed from site, its extraction will lead to carbon loss if the peat dries out.
+Require peat management plan to be submitted to ensure it is handled in such a way as to avoid drying out and therefore minimise carbon loss. - Response: Noted and a peat management plan forms a condition within the recommendation made as part of the response to the Scottish Government. - 4.4 West of Scotland Archaeology Service (WOSAS) agree in the main with the archaeological assessment within the Environmental Impact Assessment (EIA) Report but disagree that the commercial forestry would have removed any potential for archaeological finds.
+Therefore request that a condition is recommended requiring implementation of a programme of archaeological works prior to any construction works taking place.

-Response: Noted, any consultation response to the Scottish Government stating no objection would be predicated on the basis of a condition requiring the further approval of archaeological works.
+Response: Noted, any consultation response to the Scottish Government stating no objection would be predicated on the basis of a condition requiring the further approval and implementation of archaeological works.

-- 4.6 Environmental Services have no objections to the proposals subject to noise limits being placed on the proposals to protect the amenity of residential properties in the area.
-The limits are based on the Noise Assessment carried out within the applicant's EIA Report and are, therefore, considered achievable throughout the lifetime of the wind farm.
-The shadow flicker assessment and conclusions is also acceptable.
-Response: Noted and the recommended conditions relating to noise levels form part of the recommendation to the Scottish Government. - 4.7 The following consultees had no comments to make on the proposals:-
+- 4.5 Environmental Services have no objections to the proposals subject to noise limits being placed on the proposals to protect the amenity of residential properties in the area.
+The limits are based on the Noise Assessment within the applicant's EIA Report and are, therefore, considered achievable throughout the lifetime of the wind farm.

+Response: Noted and the recommended conditions relating to noise levels form part of the recommendation to the Scottish Government. - 4.6 The following consultees had no comments to make on the proposals:- - ♦ Roads Flood Risk Management - ♦ Douglas Community Council